 \section{Conclusion}

 In this work, we have systematically simulated spontaneous phase separation of ternary fluid mixtures across the composition space, both when all the fluid surface tensions are equal and when they all have different values.
-We have identified four fundamental phase separation mechanisms, which we term as (I) direct ternary phase separation, (II) primary and secondary bulk phase separation, (III) enrichment and instability at interface, and (IV) binary-like.
+The observed possible phase separation mechanisms are in agreement with previous results \cite{nauman1994morphology, chen1994computer, huang1995phase}, and we have classified them into four basic types, which we term as (I) direct ternary phase separation, (II) primary and secondary bulk phase separation, (III) enrichment and instability at interface, and (IV) binary-like.
 Typically, these mechanisms lead to lattice, worm, patchy droplet and droplet morphologies.

 In contrast to binary phase separation, to understand the phase separation pathways, we have shown that the eigenvalues alone are insufficient, and it is important to consider both the eigenvalues and eigenvectors.
 Such consideration is in good agreement with direct simulation results, and it leads us to the conclusion that the enrichment and instability at interface mechanism is the dominant mechanism in ternary fluid phase separation.
-Yet, surprisingly, to our knowledge, it has been overlooked so far in the literature.

-We have also carried out preliminary work varying the fluid viscosity ratios for the equal surface tension cases (up to a maximum of 10, data not shown).
-We find no significant qualitative changes in the resulting separation pathways, though of course the timescales for phase separation are affected.
+We have also carried out preliminary work where we switch off the coupling to the Navier-Stokes equation, and where we vary the fluid viscosity ratios (up to a maximum of 10, data not shown) for the equal surface tension cases.
+We find the observed instability mechanisms are qualitatively very similar to the 4 reported here, and hence hydrodynamics effects will only lead to minor variations in the phase diagram.
+However, variations in the structures are found at the later stages of the coarsening.
+For example, the domains are more elongated in the diffusive regime without any coupling to hydrodynamics, akin to that reported for binary fluids \cite{wagner1998}.